ithacan/TutorBot_Practice_Kim/data/nlu.md

 - I would like to see the doctor.
 - May I see the doctor?
 - I need to see the doctor right now
+- I need to see the doctor please

 ## intent:intent_denyHaveAppointment
 - No I don't have an appointment